The Complete Guide to Efficient Payroll Processing

 2. Salaried Employees:

-• Divide the annual salary by the number of pay periods in the year (e.g., monthly, fortnightly) to get the gross pay for each period.
+• Divide annual salary by the number of pay periods (e.g., 12 for monthly, 26 for fortnightly) to determine periodic gross pay.
+Adjust for unpaid leave or part-time arrangements.

-3. Commissions or Bonuses:
+3. Commissions and Bonuses:

 4. Allowances: